Dechode/Godot-Advanced-Vehicle/README.md

 Xbox controller:
 - R2 for throttle and L2 for braking
-- left analog stick for steering
+- Left analog stick for steering
 - A button for upshifting and X button for downshifting
 - B button for handbrake